nautobot/nautobot-app-circuit-maintenance/README.md

 There are also two optional attributes:

 - `source_header`: Specify a particular email header to use to identify the source of a particular notification and assign it to the appropriate provider.
 If unset, `From` will be used, but if your emails are not received directly from the provider but instead pass through a mailing list or alias, you might need to set this to a different value such as `X-Original-Sender` instead.
+- `source_header_limit_emails`: Restrict the emails used as "From", maybe a email from a mailing list or alias, in order to limit the emails that are processed.
 - `extra_scopes`: Specify a list of additional Google OAuth2 scopes to request access to in addition to GMail API access.

 ```py